 Study size: We expect the Nordic countries to contribute with a total population of 4.2 million children/adolescents.
-Among the European countries that have implemented childhood/adolescent COVID-19 vaccination, the uptake rates in the Nordic countries compare well.
-The uptake in the Nordic countries is in the upper end of the range of uptakes among children/adolescents in the European region.
+The uptake in the Nordic countries is at the upper end of the range of uptakes among children/adolescents in the European region.